WHEN IS CORSO ZUNDERT?

 I’M INFIRM, CAN I GET CLOSE TO THE ROUTE?

-In the Molenstraat two stands are suitable for wheelchairs.
+In the Molenstraat there is a place suitable for wheelchairs.

-With a passport for disabled persons you can get to the route until 0:30 PM.
+With a passport for disabled persons you can get to the track/route until 0:00 PM.
+With this passport you are not allowed to use the track or Molenstraat (mainstreet).
 This type of passport is available at the information desk.

 CAN I GET TO THE ROUTE WITH MY BICYCLE?